leonardoespindola/leonardoespindola.github.io/_soapui/03-installation.md

 ---
 title: "Installation"
-permalink: /docs/installation/
+permalink: /training/soapui/installation/
 excerpt: "Instructions for installing the theme for new and existing Jekyll based sites."
 last_modified_at: 2019-08-20T21:36:18-04:00
 toc: true
+sidebar:
+  nav: "soapui"
 ---

 ## Install the theme

 **1.** For a **new site**, install the `minimal-mistakes-jekyll` gem, remote theme, or fork the Minimal Mistakes repo on GitHub following the steps outlined in the [*Quick-Start Guide*]({{ "/docs/quick-start-guide/" | relative_url }}).

 If you plan to host with GitHub Pages be sure to properly setup [**jekyll-remote-theme**](https://github.com/benbalter/jekyll-remote-theme) as it is required for the theme to work properly.

 **2.** For an **existing site** follow the steps outlined in the [*Quick-Start Guide*]({{ "/docs/quick-start-guide/" | relative_url }}).
 Then work through the guidelines below for migration and setup.